cgore2/CSC-4330-Tactics-Game/Software Design Document.md

 ![logicview](https://cloud.githubusercontent.com/assets/22534157/19952915/bc883ca0-a136-11e6-91b6-672f32181d97.png)

 ####2.2 Game Maps
 The Game Maps cannot be a blank plain, thus each tile in the maps holds a special significance.
-The tiles hold a cost for moment, and this encourages careful planning for sprite moment.
+The tiles hold a cost for movement, and this encourages careful planning for sprite movement.
 The additional layer of strategy is furthered through the unique tiles like forests and grasslands.
-Furthermore, certain tiles can be impassable as well.
+Furthermore, certain tiles can be impassable as well like rivers.
 For further details, see 2.3 sprites.

 ####2.3 Sprites
 This stage of the game is fundamentally made up of sprite movement and action.
 Unit movement is dictate by tile type and unit type.
-Each unit holds stats like moment, attack, and defense.
-Thus, some units will move farther than other units, and different “terrain” will be either a hindrance or neutral for the units.
+Each unit holds stats like a movement number, attack number, and defense number.
+Thus, some units will move farther than other units, and different “terrain” will be either a hindrance or a non factor for the units.
 Furthermore, units may attack other enemy units by moving directly next to the said unit and selecting the command attack.
 Thus, the strategic aspect of the game is furthered through careful planning of unit placement.
+The sprites themselves are separated into two base sprites of dolphins and sharks.
+Then various different weapons are added to the base sprites.

 Sample sprite: